 Do you know what an Irwin Loop is?
 It’s a 1 mm (or less) size loop of wire that allows you to transfer a specimen from a petri dish to a slide (or slide to slide, etc. Invented by Merle E. Brooks in the mid-1940s, this has become a standard tool for microscopists.*

 *(Schram and Davison, 2012)

-Unfortunately, these are VERY hard to find, manily because of the delicate precision needed to make them.
+Unfortunately, these are VERY hard to find, mainly because of the delicate precision needed to make them.
 If you are reading this, though, you are in luck!
-Being from New York – “I know a guy.”

-You can buy these on Etsy – they’re hand made, and the real deal.
+You can buy these on Etsy – they’re hand made by Byra Norman, and they are the real deal.
 I get no commission, I’m just sharing this in case you need one of these.
 I took a picture of mine under the microscope so you can see it here:

 Well, are you ready for me to reveal my super secret Irwin Loop connection?
 Below is the link, Just click on the picture or caption.

 The Etsy Shop name is: NicodemusGoods